ClimateImpactLab/dscim-epa/README.md

 ### Command line options

 Below is a short summary of what each command line option does.
-To view a more detailed description of what the run parameters do, see the Documentation for Data-driven Spatial Climate Impact Model (DSCIM) document.
+To view a more detailed description of what the run parameters do, see the [Documentation](https://impactlab.org/research/dscim-user-manual-version-092022-epa) for Data-driven Spatial Climate Impact Model (DSCIM).

 #### Sector

-You may only select one sector per run.
-Sectors represent the partial SCGHGs of your chosen sector.
+The user may only select one sector per run.
+Sectors represent the combined SCGHG or partial SCGHGs of the chosen sector.

 #### Discount rate

-These runs use endogenous Ramsey discounting that are targeted to begin at the respective discount rates.
+These runs use endogenous Ramsey discounting that are targeted to begin at the chosen near-term discount rate(s).

 #### Pulse years

-Pulse year represents the SCGHG for a tonne pulse emitted in the chosen pulse year.
+Pulse year represents the SCGHG for a pulse of greenhouse gas (GHG) emitted in the chosen pulse year(s).

-#### Valuation type
+#### Domain of damages

-@Kelly domestic vs global...
+The default is a global SCGHG accounting for global damages in response to a pulse of GHG.
+The user has the option to instead compute a domestic SCGHG accounting only for United States damages.

 #### Optional files

-By default, the script will produce SCGHGs with a mean across the simulations of economics and climate as a `.csv`.
-The user has the option to save all the SCGHGs without the mean as a `.csv` and the option to save global consumption no pulse as a netcdf `.nc4` file.
+By default, the script will produce the expected SCGHGs as a `.csv`.
+The user also has the option to save the full distribution of SCGHGs -- across emissions, socioeconomics, and climate uncertainty -- as a `.csv`, and the option to save global consumption net of baseline climate damages ("global_consumption_no_pulse") as a netcdf `.nc4` file.

 ## Structure and logic